anntzer/redeal/README.md

 ### Smartstacking

+Rare hand types (say, 22 to 24 balanced) can be annoying to work with, as `redeal` needs to generate a lot of hands before finding any of them.
+You can pass the `-v` flag (not available from the GUI) to add some progress information to the output.

-For some rare hand types, Deal and Redeal provide an alternative hand dealing
+For some rare hand types, Deal and Redeal provide an alternative, faster hand dealing technique: smartstacking.
-technique: smartstacking.
 Smartstacking works for only one of the four seats, and can only take two sorts of constraints: a Shape object, and bounds on the total value of a vector additive function (i.e. summed over the four suits).
 For example, the following example finds hands where North is 4-4 in the major, has a short minor and 11-15HCP.

     from redeal import *